Illinois Lawyers for National Vaccine Injury Compensation Program

 The National Vaccine Injury Compensation Program

 The National Vaccine Injury Compensation Program (NVICP) is a federal compensation program for people injured by vaccines.
-The NVICP was established by Congress through the Vaccine Act, and all actions under the act take place in the Court of Federal Claims in Washington, D.C .
+The NVICP was established by Congress through the Vaccine Act, and all actions under the Act take place in the Court of Federal Claims in Washington D.C .
 To initiate a claim, an injured party files a Petition for Compensation in which the Department of Health and Human Services (HHS) is the respondent and is represented by attorneys from the Department of Justice.
 The cases are heard by Special Masters at the Court who function similarly to trial judges, as triers of fact and law.
-Although the Court is located in Washington, D.C., most proceedings take place telephonically, or if an in-person hearing is required, it often takes place in the client’s location.
+Although the Court is located in Washington D.C., most proceedings take place telephonically or via video hearings.
+If an in-person hearing is required, it often takes place in the client's location.
 Most clients never need to travel to Washington.

 A Petition in the Vaccine Court is a federal lawsuit.
-It is particularly important to be represented by an attorney who has experience in managing the specific rules and requirements imposed by the Vaccine Act, as well as a deep knowledge of the science often required to prove that a vaccine caused a petitioner’s injury or illness.
-Ed Kraus and the lawyers at the Vaccine Injury Law Project have successfully litigated many complex claims over the past 15 years that have resulted in many millions of dollars of compensation for pain and suffering, out of pocket medical costs, lost wages as well as comprehensive life care plans, annuities, medical equipment, and other types of compensation that help to restore petitioners as close as possible to the lives and function they had prior to their injury.
+It is particularly important to be represented by an attorney who has experience in managing the specific rules and requirements imposed by the Vaccine Act, as well as a deep knowledge of the science often required to prove that a vaccine caused a petitioner's injury or illness.
+Over the last 20 years, attorneys, Ed Kraus, Amy Kraus and Brynna Gang have successfully litigated many complex claims that have resulted in many millions of dollars of compensation for pain and suffering, out of pocket medical costs, lost wages as well as comprehensive life care plans, annuities, medical equipment, and other types of compensation that help to restore petitioners as close as possible to the lives and function they had prior to their injury

 Who May File a Claim for Compensation